 Stay on top of window maintenance by checking the condition of your windows on a regular basis – on the inside and outside!
 Look regularly for cracks, mold growth, chips, or any issues with the caulking.
 If you see something that needs fixing, don’t delay.
 Get on top of the issue right away before the heavy rains of autumn start.
 If you don’t, this could be a costly mistake.
 Staying on top of maintenance means you’ll have less chance down the road of having to come up with money for costly repairs.

-Weatherization for fall weather – 5 Tips for Rainy Season in Portland OR - Vancouver WA - Bend OR
+Weatherization for fall weather – 5 Tips for Rainy Season in Portland OR - Vancouver WA - Bend OR - Salem OR

 And Surrounding Areas